 Ian Thomas, CPD Research Fellow 2018-20

 The goal of this project is to gain critical insights into the drivers and barriers of M&E-related behavior of practitioners in the PD domain.

 This research project studied how Twitter is being used in the Gulf Cooperation Council (GCC) countries as a form of digital diplomacy.

 Assessment and evaluation of public diplomacy remains an undeveloped study area.
 Governments, institutions and international organizations continue to struggle in defining the right approach to evaluate the impact of their programs on their audiences.

 This project has examined extant research on the topic of public diplomacy evaluation.
 It focused on various approaches to evaluation taken by the private sector, especially in the field of public relations, and by foreign governments (the UK in particular).
-Special attention was devoted to how the U.S. Government has historically approached the goal of measuring performance in PD and where that process is today.

 An Evaluation of Alhurra Television Programming is a multi-method evaluation of the quality and effectiveness of Alhurra's news broadcasting to the Middle East.
-The study is based upon a content analysis of over 75 hours of Alhurra's news programming, and on three working groups with over 40 Arab journalists and professors of media and journalism studies at universities across the Middle East.